Women leading the way

 Among the recently revealed HRD’s (Human Resources Director) Employers of Choice is Lebanon-based Malia Group, which has achieved a 56% female representation among its executive-level employees.
 This includes their CEO, Joanne Chebab, who has been leading the organisation since January 2016.

-The vast female executive representation comes despite women still being “vastly underrepresented” in the CEO role, according to recent data from the Russell Reynolds Associates.
+Despite women still being “vastly underrepresented” in CEO roles, recent data from Russell Reynolds Associates shows that female executives have significant representation.
 In the firm’s Lebanon operations, there is also almost a 50:50 ratio between genders in most roles.

 Another Employer of Choice, SEEK, has also achieved a 55% female representation in its workforce.
 Among its strategies to ensure diversity include: